 - 1.1.1.
 This Professional Standard applies to a Member undertaking a valuation of General Insurance Claims for an Entity.
 The Insurance Act 1973 (Cth) ("Act") provides for APRA to issue prudential standards regulating the activities of, and imposing requirements on, authorised general insurers and Level 2 Insurance Groups (as defined by APRA).
 APRA Prudential Standards mandate valuations of General Insurance Claims for authorised general insurers and Level 2 Insurance Groups, with regard taken of the relevant Professional Standards of the Institute.
 Valuations of General Insurance Claims for self-insurers, specialised insurers, insurance pools and/or accident compensation schemes are required by various Commonwealth, State and Territory authorities in Australia. - 1.1.2.
 This Professional Standard also applies to Members supporting the Member in performing the valuation(s). - 1.1.3.
 In countries other than Australia, a valuation of General Insurance Claims may be required by regulators or government authorities.
 A Member undertaking a General Insurance Claims valuation for an Entity in a jurisdiction other than Australia does not have to comply with this Professional Standard if the local actuarial standards in that jurisdiction govern the valuation of General Insurance Claims. - 1.1.4.
-This Professional Standard was released in response to APRA's reconsideration of the functions of the Appointed Actuary role and subsequent release of CPS 320 Actuarial and Related Matters and GPS 340 Insurance Liability Valuation on 6 June 2018, which are effective 1 July 2019. - 1.1.5.
+This Professional Standard was released in response to APRA's reconsideration of the functions of the Appointed Actuary role and subsequent release of CPS 320 Actuarial and Related Matters and GPS 340 Insurance Liability Valuation on 6 June 2018, which was effective 1 July 2019.
+This version of the Professional Standard incorporates additional conformance changes to align with the Institute's new Code (effective 31 March 2020). - 1.1.5.
 An Appointed Actuary undertaking a valuation of General Insurance Claims for authorised general insurers has legal obligations to report certain matters or information to APRA.
 These obligations are referred to as "whistleblowing".
 An Appointed Actuary and Members supporting the Appointed Actuary must understand the obligations that apply to them in their circumstances.
 This may require the Appointed Actuary and/or Members to seek legal or other professional advice.